eseiler/raptor/src/update/README.md

 ### User Bin Modifications
 The user can update the content of a user bin by the flag `--insert-sequences`.
 The user should provide a file containing only the specific part of the sequence that needs to be added.
 The filename containing the new sequence content is the original filename, ending on a specific appendix, which can be input by `--insert_sequence_appendix`.
 By default the ending is `"_insertsequences"`.
+I.e. if you want to insert to the sample "bin_00.fasta", then the file containing the new sequences should be called "bin_00_insertsequences.fasta"
+Note that this fasta file should also contain a header.
 It is the responsibility of the user to update the fasta files themselves, such as by using the concatenate `cat` command.
 The HyperLogLog sketches are automatically updated during the index update process.
 Note that sequence deletions are not supported.